KubaloPL/python-2024/dokumentacja_polecenia/uniq.md

 Do not delimit groups of repeated lines.
 This is equivalent to --all-repeated (-D).

 `‘prepend’`
 Output a newline before each group of repeated lines.
-With --zero-terminated (-z), use a zero byte (ASCII NUL) instead of a newline as the delimiter.

 `‘separate’`
 Separate groups of repeated lines with a single newline.
-This is the same as using ‘prepend’, except that no delimiter is inserted before the first group, and hence may be better suited for output direct to users.
-With --zero-terminated (-z), use a zero byte (ASCII NUL) instead of a newline as the delimiter.
+This is the same as using `‘prepend’`, except that no delimiter is inserted before the first group, and hence may be better suited for output direct to users.

 ***
 ```
 ‘--group[=delimit-method]’
 ```
 Output all lines, and delimit each unique group.
-With --zero-terminated (-z), use a zero byte (ASCII NUL) instead of a newline as the delimiter.
 The optional delimit-method specifies how to delimit groups, and must be one of the following:

 `‘separate’`
 Separate unique groups with a single delimiter.
 This is the default delimiting method if none is specified, and better suited for output direct to users.